tonyastolfi/hittop/hittop/concurrent/README.md

 }
 ```

-The implementation of OrderedActionSequence works by composing OrderedActionPair
+The implementation of `OrderedActionSequence` works by composing
-objects together in a kind of linked list.
-The general principle is that each
+`OrderedActionPair` objects together in a kind of linked list.
+The general
-action in the sequence is the first action of the next ordered pair, run as the
+principle is that each action in the sequence is the first action of the next
-second action of the previous ordered pair.
-(As an aside, a simple mistake
+ordered pair, run as the second action of the previous ordered pair.

-in doing this composition is to reverse the nesting, to make each ordered action
+(As an aside, a simple mistake in doing this composition is to reverse the
-in the sequence the second action of the previous pair, run as the first action
+nesting, to make each ordered action in the sequence the second action of the
-of the next pair.
-This doesn't work because running the first action of an
+previous pair, run as the first action of the next pair.
+This doesn't work
-ordered pair is always immediate; in order words, this fails to respect the
+because running the first action of an ordered pair is always immediate; in
-ordering constraint that each action in the sequence be performed _strictly
+order words, this fails to respect the ordering constraint that each action in
-after_ all of the preceeding actions.)
+the sequence be performed _strictly after_ all of the preceeding actions.)

 The naive implementation of this composition introduces a suble bug/limitation
 wherein a worst case invocation order of the wrapped actions in a sequence
 can defer the running of all actions until the final call, essentially building
 up a linked list of all the actions which is stored in the 'g' field of the
-first OrderedActionPair.
+first `OrderedActionPair`.
 If these are executed recursively, as they would in
 the pseudo-C++ above, it would surely result in a stack overflow.

 The solution is derived from observing that all calls to 'g' appear as tail